HeardLibrary/digital-scholarship/computer/command-windows.md

 ## Running a program using the command line

-You are probably used to launching software by double-clicking on an icon in Finder or Launchpad.
+You are probably used to launching software by double-clicking on an icon in File Explorer or on your desktop.
 Applications can also be launched by executing them at the command line.
 In some cases, the application will run and communicate with you through the terminal window.
 In other cases, the application will open a new window on your desktop.

 A text editor called Notepad with a graphical graphical user interface (GUI) comes pre-installed with Windows.
 To run a program like notepad from the command line, you just enter its name.